churchill-lab/how-to-guide/lab-carpentry.md

 **Social Media:** Lab members are encouraged to communicate through public social media, and if you choose to do so then you are expected to follow our code of conduct.

-**Projects:** By the nature of our research, lab members will often have the opportunity to participate projects managed via private or publicly accessible source code repositories.
+**Projects:** By the nature of our research, lab members will often have the opportunity to participate in projects managed via private or publicly accessible source code repositories.
-In these cases, lab members are expected to: follow the code of conduct and expect that private repositories will be world accessible.
+In these cases, lab members are expected to follow the code of conduct and expect that private repositories will be world accessible.

 **IP/Openness:** This is handled in accordance with the instructions from our research sponsors and laboratory guidance.
 Lab members must follow  the agreements with our sponsors, which often allow, encourage, or require openness.